Helping entrepreneurs and leaders turn their voice into revenue that honors their worth—with more clarity, more integrity, and far less burnout.

 But what started as a backup plan became the blueprint for everything I teach now.

-And it turns out… I wasn’t the only one.
 I wasn’t even the first in my family to see these patterns.

-I had spent years trying to build a career the “right” way—through degrees, performance, teaching, and helping others succeed.
-And in many ways, I did.
+I had spent years trying to build a career the “right” way through degrees, performance, teaching, and helping others succeed.

 But what I didn’t understand then is what I teach now: